Breaker Morant: Attack at Duivelskloof and the death of Hunt

-Aftermath

 When the surviving members of the patrol returned to Medingen Mission Station, Rev. Reuter asked them about their officers and "was told a confusing and contradictory story of what had happened".
 Decades later, Rev. Reuter's daughter recalled in a televised interview, "My father roused on them, asking how they could leave their Captain like that."

 The body of Captain Hunt was later found stripped, with his neck broken, his face stomped on with a hobnailed boot, and with his legs slashed with a knife.

 According to Leach, however, Captain Hunt's broken neck would be consistent with a fall down the concrete steps after being wounded.
 The mutilations found on his body were also found on the bodies of the three dead Boers.
 Both sides blamed the other for the disfigurement of the dead.
 Hendrik Jacobs, however, believed that Lobedu witch-doctors were to blame.
 According to historian Charles Leach, accounts by French anthropologist Henri Junod reveal that the traditional practice of the Lobedu people was to disembowel dead and dying warriors on the battlefield to set their spirits free.

 The body of Captain Percy Hunt was buried at the Medingen Mission Station, where a cross was later installed by the Commonwealth War Graves Commission.
 Sergeant Eland was buried at his family's homestead, the Ravenshill Farm, after a burial service was read by Rev. Reuter.

 Revenge killings

-When news of Hunt's death reached the fort, it had a profound effect on Morant; Witton said he became "like a man demented".
-Morant immediately ordered every available man out on patrol and broke down and cried while giving the news to the men.
+When news of Hunt's death reached the fort, Morant immediately ordered every available man out on patrol and broke down and cried while giving the news to the men.
 Captain Taylor then ordered the patrol to avenge the combat death of their captain and to, "Give no quarter".

 Significantly, Morant did not see Hunt's body himself; according to Witton, Morant arrived about an hour after the burial.
 He questioned the men about Hunt's death and, convinced that he had been murdered in cold blood, he again vowed to take no prisoners.
 Witton alleges that Morant then declared that he had, on occasion, ignored Hunt's orders to this effect in the past, but that he would carry them out in the future.